 For better engagement, add colorful images that are consistent with your brand that’ll help convey your message.
-Try to limit the number of images to a maximum of 4 per email.
+Try to limit the number of images to a maximum of four per email.

 Remember the goal of your email?
-Typically, you want to incite the reader to act – to click.
+Typically, you want to entice the reader to act – to click.
 That’s where the CTA comes in.

-Each element of your email needs to lead your subscriber to the next phase of the lifecycle of a subscriber.
+Each element of your email needs to lead your reader to the next phase of the subscriber lifecycle.

-For example, if your goal is for people to sign up to a webinar, make it easy to sign up with a clear button (UX/UI).
+For example, if your goal is for people to sign up for a webinar, make it easy to sign up with a visible button.
 Ensure your readers know signing up for the webinar is the goal of the email from the start.
 Mention it in the subject line and reiterate it throughout the email.

-Tip 4: Gather analytics, analyze results, and implement changes
+Tip 7: Gather analytics, analyze results and implement changes

-Analytics are valuable, it gives you insight on your success & shortcomings.
-Gather the information to improve all of the above as it relates to your industry, and your specific company, to see what worked and what didn’t.
+Analytics are valuable, they give you insight into your success and shortcomings.
+Gather the information needed as it relates to your industry, and your specific company, to see what worked and what didn’t.

 Here’s what you should track: